ucsd-cse230/sp20/index.md

 up to and including, expulsion from the University.
 Should you have any doubts about the moral and/or ethical implications of an activity regarding the course, please see the instructor.

+## Research

+Your class work might be used for research purposes.
+For example, we may use anonymized student assignments to design algorithms or build tools to help programmers.
+Any student who wishes to opt out can contact the instructor or TA to do so after final grades have been issued.
+**This has no impact on your grade in any manner.**